maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

   allowing for VOIP calls from the same (native) UI
 * Speaking of UIs, once the backend (rtcom) is mostly there, the last thing we'll have to do is to bring up the call and text UIs.
-The Fremantle SMS UI relied on a html rendering engine, `allow for cool customisations
+The Fremantle SMS UI relied on an html rendering engine, `allowing for cool customisations
   <https://wiki.maemo.org/Conversation_Mods>`_ like these:

   .. image:: /images/fun-conversations-mod.png